 In many industries, sales reps can be responsible for multiple cities, a metropolitan area, or even an entire state/region.

 With OptimoRoute, you can optimize your planning process, identify better routes instantly, and save time and money.

 1. Handle more sales meetings with dynamic long term planning

-As a salesman who relies on commission, it’s key to maximize your time and schedule as many meetings as possible without having to rush through pitches or neglect prospects.
+As a salesman who relies on commission, if you want to meet your sales goals, then it’s key to maximize your schedule and get as many meetings as possible without having to rush through pitches or neglect prospects.

 Rather than waiting at the beck and call of your prospects, it’s much more efficient to line up meetings in advance, offering dates and times that work with your existing workload.

-OptimoRoute’s weekly planning will help you create long-term plans that consider your schedule, existing appointment locations, traffic conditions, date ranges, time windows, type of meeting, account importance, and more.
+OptimoRoute’s weekly planning simplifies time management and will help you create long-term plans that consider your schedule, existing appointment locations, traffic conditions, date ranges, time windows, type of meeting, account importance, and more.

 2. Plan your sales runs 7x faster